FlorianRakos/IoT-NotCapricorns/TeamTwo/exercises/exercise02/README.md

 ### Io Tempower Gateway

 ## Potential steps and challenges
-We propably have to install a Image on the Raspberry PI and then have to
+We will have to install a Image on the Raspberry PI and then have to make a Web Request to the Wemos Mini.

 ## Implementation